Ardmore station (Pennsylvania)

 Ardmore station is a train station in Ardmore, Pennsylvania, located on the Pennsylvania Main Line.
 The station serves several Amtrak Keystone Service trains daily, as well as all SEPTA Paoli/Thorndale Line local regional rail trains.
 The station is 8.5 mi from Suburban Station in Center City Philadelphia, and travel time to Suburban Station is 22 minutes on SEPTA local trains.

-The station is situated in a large residential population and sees its fair share of reverse commuters.
+The station is situated in the Suburban Square shopping area amidst a large residential population and sees its fair share of reverse commuters.

 In 2017, the average total weekday SEPTA boardings at this station was 821, and the average total weekday SEPTA alightings was 749.

 History

 Original station

 The original station at Ardmore was designed by the firm of Wilson Brothers and Company of Philadelphia as a two-story stone structure with a slate roof.

 The walls were built of gneiss stone laid irregularly with sandstone lintels.
 It had a daylight basement by virtue of the land sloping to the rear, which served as housing for the agent, containing a bedroom, dining room, kitchen, and living room.
 The ground floor waiting room measured 20x35 feet, a ladies' room measuring 14x18 feet, a gentleman's smoking room 11x12 feet, a baggage room 8x12 feet, a telegraph office and ticket office of 9x18 feet, and a bedroom.
 The second story had three bedrooms and the signal tower.